This was originally a "briefing" that I gave to the Encampment of the Kentucky Colonels Toronto Command on April 26, 2013.

 about baseball teams.

+Let's talk about fried chicken.
 The Japanese first noticed fried chicken when they saw American soldiers eating it during the Occupation after World War II.
 KFC soon followed the

 Thus they associated fried chicken with the United States.